 I create infrastructure for building, shipping, and operating software.
-Currently employed at Channable.
+I also design software solutions to your problems.

 I have a few beliefs: